stackpress/lib/docs/Routing.md

 A promise that resolves to a partial StatusResponse object.

-#### Creating Request Objects
+### 3.5.
+Creating Request Objects

-The following example shows how to create request objects.
+The following example shows how to create request objects with various initialization options.

 ```typescript
 const req = router.request({